nnnsss999/llmattacks/README.md

 - `docs/navigation-map.md` – human-readable map of every file in the repository with a short description.
 - `index.json` – JSON index generated from the YAML front matter.
+- `requirements.txt` – Python packages needed for the helper scripts.
   - `.github/workflows/` – GitHub Actions workflows using **Python 3.10**
     and **Node 18**:
     - `ci.yml` installs dependencies, runs pre‑commit and `pytest`